cedaro/better-internal-link-search/readme.txt

 5. A search modifier in action.

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug with instant search in 3.5.

 = 1.2 =
 * Added instant search on Manage Posts/Media screens.